akeneo/pim-api-docs/content/akeneo-event-platform/faq.md

 No, the Event Platform is currently a technical-first product and does not include specific interfaces.

 This may evolve based on feedback.

+TODO "Latency ?"
+TODO "Region from where events are sent"